code-for-nashville/code-for-nashville.github.io/_tutorials/vagrant_intro.markdown

 ---
-layout: page
+layout: tut
-title: Tutorials
+title: Vagrant For Developers
-permalink: /tutorials/
+author: Jon Staples
 ---

-#Never resolve a dependency chain again.
-Vagrant for Developers (A Tutorial)
-###By: Jon Staples
 ##Motivation

 At the company where I work it is common to have interns with technology backgrounds come in to help with programming projects.